sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

     the new panel
 - Added microcopy strings for the different texts related to the new panel
-- Used _SectionTextMaybe_ on the listing page for displaying the rules
+- Used _SectionTextMaybe_ on the listing page for displaying the accessories